-- Liaise with the Managing Director / Head of Paid Service, and other appropriate Officers on a regular basis. - Work with employees of the Council in relation to the strategic vision and direction of the Council, the management roles of officers and the development of policy issues.
+- Liaise with the Chief Executive, and other appropriate Officers on a regular basis. - Work with employees of the Council in relation to the strategic vision and direction of the Council, the management roles of officers and the development of policy issues.